hsiafan/httpdump/README.md

   -pretty
     	Try to format and prettify json content
   -status string
-        Filter by response status code or code range
+    	Filter by response status code.
+Can use range. eg: 200, 200-300 or 200:300-400 -uri string
+    	Filter by request url path, using wildcard match(*, ?)

 ```

 ## Samples